Scalable physical source-to-field inference with hypernetworks

 \section{Experiments}

-We implement experiments using finite magnetic sources, with fields and potentials derived from exact forms, either through the computational framework MagTense or via direct implementation.
-For spherically-symmetric sources, the dipole field at $\mathbf{r}$ from a collection of point-like sources with magnetic moments $\mathbf{m}_i$, radii $d_i$ at positions $\mathbf{r}_i$ is computed via the scalar potential~\citep[][p.~196]{Jackson}:
+We implement experiments using finite magnetic sources, with fields and potentials derived from exact forms, either through the computational framework MagTense \citep{bjork_magtense_2021} or via direct implementation.
+Full details of the analytical expressions for spherical sources are given in Appendix~\ref{app:analytical_fields}.